LafayetteCollegeLibraries/purefood/maps/glucose-exports.md

 and, thus, the maps show direct flows to the UK while showing aggregated export streams to regions (Northern Europe, Southern Europe, South America) with less specificity in record keeping.
-Full data sets of export and import locations listing individual nations and quantities are [here](/notes).

 ---